brian-j-smith/Mamba.jl/doc/tutorial.rst

 MCMC Engine
 ^^^^^^^^^^^

-MCMC simulation of draws from the posterior distribution of a declared set of model nodes and sampling scheme is performed with the ``mcmc`` function.
+MCMC simulation of draws from the posterior distribution of a declared set of model nodes and sampling scheme is performed with the :func:`mcmc` function.
 As shown below, the first three arguments are an ``Model`` object, a dictionary of values for input nodes, and a dictionary vector of initial values.
 The number of draws to generate in each simulation run is given as the fourth argument.
 The remaining arguments are named such that ``burnin`` is the number of initial values to discard to allow for convergence; ``thin`` defines the interval between draws to be retained in the output; and ``chains`` specifies the number of times to run the simulator.
 The simulation of multiple chains will be executed in parallel automatically if **julia** is running in multi-processor mode on a multi-processor system.
 Multi-processor mode can be started with the command line argument ``julia -p n``, where ``n`` is the number of available processors.
 See the **julia** documentation on `parallel computing <http://julia.readthedocs.org/en/latest/manual/parallel-computing/>`_ for details.

 .. code-block:: julia